microsoftgraph/msgraph-sample-reactspa/tutorial/02-create-app.md

 1. Open `./src/App.tsx` and replace its entire contents with the following.

     ```typescript
-    import { BrowserRouter as Router, Route, Redirect } from 'react-router-dom';
+    import { BrowserRouter as Router, Route } from 'react-router-dom';
     import { Container } from 'react-bootstrap';
     import { MsalProvider } from '@azure/msal-react'
     import { IPublicClientApplication } from '@azure/msal-browser';